 - The student will then complete a RACC employment application and send it to you.

-- Complete the Candidate Approval Request Form and attach the student's completed employment application to the candidate approval form and submit.
+- Complete the Candidate Approval Request Form (located on the INTRAnet), and attach the student's completed employment application to the candidate approval form and submit.

 - Once the Work-Study Coordinator and Assistant receives the confirmation of receipt and approval, the student is contacted to set up a work-study orientation that normally lasts for two hours.